Robert is a freelance writer/researcher in the Seattle, WA area. He covers current political, economic, and geopolitical news.

-the patient or the patient’s guardian has provided informed consent; and
+- the patient or the patient’s guardian provides informed consent; and

 - the sponsoring company chooses to make the investigational drug available to patients outside the clinical trial.

 Why "Right to Try" Is a Good Idea

 “Right to Try” allows terminally ill Americans to decide for themselves which medicines to try and not try, as long as they are still safe to use.
 For example, giving a right to try medicines that have passed the first phase of U.S. Food and Drug Administration (FDA) approval but are not yet on pharmacy shelves.
 Right to Try would expand access for those qualified to try potentially life-saving treatments that have been approved and are in use in European countries, but not yet in the regulated United States of America.

 Over 1 million Americans die every year from some terminal illness.
 Many spend years searching for a cure, unable to access some readily able prescriptions because the government restricts access to these promising new treatments.
 A Sacramento Bee headline stated that the Right to Try legislation offered “false hope to the desperately ill.”
 So it is now in the government’s realm of responsibilities to decide how much hope its citizens should have?

 In October 2015, California Governor Jerry Brown vetoed a Right to Try bill, yet California legislators sent a similar bill to his desk again last fall.
 The Bee article in opposition to Right to Try referenced in the paragraph above actually mentioned that Right to Try would “harm patients.”
 Though it did not go into detail as to how that would happen.
 The article goes on to state that they are against the recently proposed legislation, stating that “it is in the best interest of terminally ill Californians and their loved ones that the governor veto this bill again.”